 With city elections approaching, how we can engage in dialogue with candidates regarding issues of concern to our residents, and not just hear their stump speeches.

 We have had several new members join the PBNA recently and become active.
-What is our opportunity to continue and grow this trend?
+We need to develop collaborative strategies that leverage the opportunity and expand the level of resident participation and engagement

 Treasurer Report- Chip Huhta, PBNA Treasurer (See the full report filed here)